MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-chat-teams-channels-microsoft-teams-landing-page.md

 ### Guest access

 Guest access in Teams lets individuals outside your organization access teams and channels.
 You can use the guest access settings to control which features guest users can or can't use.
-Guest access is turned off by default.
+Guest access is turned on by default.
 To learn more, see [Guest access in Teams](./guest-access.md).

 > [!NOTE]
 > For more on External access and Guest access see here - [Communicate with users from other organizations in Microsoft Teams](communicate-with-users-from-other-organizations.md)